Data Leadership Certificate

-According to a 2019 Deloitt survey, 67% of executives are not comfortable accessing or using data from their organizations tools or resources.
-The Data Leadership Certificate is designed to build confidence and help today's leaders learn to use data to articulate actionable insight.
+According to a 2019 Deloitte survey, 67% of executives are not comfortable accessing or using data from their organization's tools or resources.
+Drury's Data Leadership Certificate is designed to build confidence and help today's leaders learn to use data to articulate actionable insight.

 What makes this program different?

-This can be a standalone program or be applied to a Master in Integrative Leadership degree.
-This certificate is transcripted upon completion, allowing you to show documented evidence of your credential and graduate level credits earned in as little as a year.
+The Data Leadership Certificate may be completed as a standalone program or applied to a Master in Integrative Leadership degree.
+This certificate is transcripted upon completion, allowing you to show documented evidence of your credential and graduate-level credits earned in under a year.

 For information on Drury's other leadership related certificates and programs, visit the Drury Leadership Collaborative.